-Magic Sands Beach at La’aloa Bay south of Kona is home to a beautiful beach cove, known also as Disappearing Sands Beach, or White Sands Beach.
+Magic Sands Beach at La’aloa Bay, south of downtown Kona, is home to a beautiful beach cove, known also as Disappearing Sands Beach, or White Sands Beach.
 Magic Sands is one of the nicer Kona Beaches, suitable for swimming, surfing, boogie boarding, even snorkeling and scuba diving.

 This wave action serves as a sort of cleaning mechanism for the sand, keeping the beach brilliantly clean and white.
 There is an upper shelf that is almost always sandy.
 When the sand hasn't disappeared with the surf, this is the nicest of the Kona beaches.